Nextomics/nextsv/README.md

 `sniffles_max_distance`:maximum distance to group SV together by Sniffles (default=600)

-`bwa`: full path to bwa binary file
+`bwa`: full path to bwa binary file, required

 `ngmlr`: full path to ngmlr binary file

 `sniffles`: full path to sniffles binary file

+`bash5tools`: full path to installed bash5tools.py on your system, required if your input files are in hdf5 format.
+This is for extracting fastq from hdf5 files.

+`minLength`: minimal subread length for extracting fastq from hdf5 file (default: 500).

+`minReadScore`: minReadScore for extracting fastq from hdf5 file (default: 0.75).

-`samtools`: full path to samtools binary file
+`samtools`: full path to samtools binary file, , required

 `ref_fasta`: full path to reference genome fasta file (for BWA and NGMLR aligners.
 If `enable_bwa_Sniffles=1` is specified, the fasta file should be pre-indexed by BWA.
 If `enable_bwa_Sniffles=0` is specified, the fasta file does not need to be pre-indexed)